netscaler/netscaler-k8s-ingress-controller/docs/crds/wildcarddns.md

 ## Wildcard DNS CRD definition

 The Wildcard DNS CRD is available in the Citrix ingress controller GitHub repo at [wildcarddnsentry.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/crd/wildcard-dns/wildcarddnsentry.yaml).
-The **Wildcard DNS CRD provides** attributes for the various options that are required to configure wildcard DNS entries on Citrix ADC.
+The **Wildcard DNS CRD provides** attributes for the various options that are required to configure wildcard DNS entries on Netscaler.

 The following are the attributes provided in the Wildcard DNS CRD: